cristianmartinezsetevich-star/3-D-Resistor-network-repository/README.md

 Description of input and output files:

-The simulation requires several .dat files that define both the input parameters and the voxelized structure of the electrode:
+The simulation generates .dat files containing the parameters and the voxelized electrode structure:

-alado.dat – Contains the dimensions of the 3D matrix corresponding to the synthetic tomography used to generate the voxelized electrode.

-ait1.dat – Stores all relevant simulation parameters (e.g., conductivities, boundary conditions, iteration settings) along with the computed global results such as total conductance.

-av.dat – Represents a 2D cross-section of the electronic potential field extracted from the 3D tomography.

-avIO.dat – Represents a 2D cross-section of the ionic potential field.

-avG.dat – Represents a 2D cross-section of the gaseous phase concentration field.

-ac.dat – Corresponds to a 2D structural slice of the voxelized microstructure, useful for visualization or debugging.
+alado.dat – Contains the dimensions of the 3D matrix corresponding to the synthetic tomography used to generate the voxelized electrode. ait1.dat – Stores all relevant simulation parameters (e.g., conductivities, boundary conditions, iteration settings) along with the computed global results such as total conductance. av.dat – Represents a 2D cross-section of the electronic potential field extracted from the 3D tomography. avIO.dat – Represents a 2D cross-section of the ionic potential field. avG.dat – Represents a 2D cross-section of the gaseous phase concentration field. ac.dat – Corresponds to a 2D structural slice of the voxelized microstructure, useful for visualization or debugging.

-These files are generated or updated within the subroutine guardsimple, which handles the reading and writing of the simulation data during each computational cycle.
+These files are generated or updated within some subroutines, which handles the writing of the simulation data during each computational cycle.

 ------------------------------------------------------------------------------------------------------------------------------------